Financial-Times/dotcom-reliability-kit/packages/errors/README.md

 [Joyent's Error Handling docs](https://web.archive.org/web/20220223020910/https://www.joyent.com/node-js/production/design/errors) have a good explanation of Operational Errors.

+It's always best to use a more specific error, e.g. [`UpstreamServiceError`](#upstreamserviceerror), if one exists that suits your needs.
+So review the docs here to find the most suitable error.

-It works in the same way as a normal error, expecting a message:
+`OperationalError` can work in the same way as a normal error, expecting a message:

 ```js
 throw new OperationalError('example message');